 Check your inbox for personalized content.

 We have all been there, right?
 I mean, how many times has someone given you their name and you forgot it within a matter of seconds?
 This is one minor mistake you should always strive to avoid on a first date.
 The main reason is quite simple: it’s just polite.
-One of the best tips for first date success is to remember their name and use it naturally; it shows you're truly present and paying attention.
+One of the best first date success habits is to remember their name and use it naturally; it shows you're truly present and paying attention.
+If you struggle with this, try repeating their name back to them as soon as you meet.

 2. Always Make Eye Contact

 This point is incredibly important because people naturally pay attention to even the most minor details of connection.
 We all want to feel like the person we are on a date with is genuinely interested in what we are talking about.
 This should feel natural instead of forced or "weird."
 It’s always good to let a person know that you are actually listening and engaged by maintaining steady eye contact.
-For more on reading body language, Psychology Today offers some excellent professional insights.
+For more on reading body language, Psychology Today offers some excellent professional insights into how we communicate non-verbally.

 3. Avoid Looking at Your Phone or Watch

 This is just plain rude and inconsiderate in a one-on-one setting.
 You might get a notification on Facebook or a text, and BOOM—you’ve completely lost any concentration on what your date was talking about.
 In many cases, when going on a date, it’s best to just ignore your device entirely.
 You can always thank me later for the improved connection you'll build.
-If you're concerned about staying safe while staying present, read our tips on how to stay safe on a first date.
+If you're concerned about staying safe while staying present, read our tips on how to stay safe on a first date and consider setting up a 'safety call' with a friend beforehand.

 4. Be Cautious when Flirting

 Even though they may seem like they like you, it's always good to read the room.
 It’s best to avoid getting your feelings hurt or feeling embarrassed by not getting too flirtatious too quickly.
-For instance, imagine you go on a date with someone who seems like a real-life Prince Charming and is very polite.
-At the end of the dinner, you might be tempted to say something bold like, “I would love to see how you are in bed.”
-Hold up—what are you doing?
+While you're looking for connection, don't ignore any dating red flags that might pop up.
 If you want to get someone's attention in a lasting way, please let the connection follow through naturally first.
 Getting ahead of yourself can lead to the worst kind of embarrassment, so take it slow and enjoy the build-up.
+For more advice on navigating these early moments, check out this guide on first date etiquette.

 If you're looking to engage your partner in intriguing conversations, why not try some hypothetical questions for couples?
 These fun queries will not only keep the conversation lively but also stimulate deep thoughts and potentially reveal insights about each other's personality and thought processes.